Belarus and the International Monetary Fund: Belarus' economic history

-Formally known as the Byelorussian Soviet Socialist Republic under the Soviet Union, on July 27, 1990 Belarus demanded its sovereignty.
+Formally known as the Byelorussian Soviet Socialist Republic under the Soviet Union, on July 27, 1990, Belarus demanded its sovereignty.
 The country officially become the independent Republic of Belarus on August 25, 1991.
 In 1994 Belarus elected their first president, Alexander Lukashenko.
 USA and the European Union, deem Belarus the last dictatorship in Europe.

 After World War II, the Byelorussian economy was in tatters, and most of the industry and many production plants were transferred to Russia.
 The Soviet Union made Russia's economy priority before rebuilding Belarus.
 Under the leadership of Lukashenko, the economy of Belarus had problems with balance of payments and foreign exchange reserves.
 In 1998 Belarus entered a crisis, with the ruble value halved and food rationing imposed by the government.
 Belarus went to its neighbor Russia to seek financial help.
-Belarus and Russia signed an accord in hopes of merging the Russian and Belorussian currencies and tax systems, which was not officially put into effect.
-As of 2019, Belarus had 10.4 million people and a gross domestic product of US $80 billion.
-Their exports and imports were imbalanced, imports being at US $33 billion and exports are at US $28.5 billion.
+Belarus and Russia signed an accord in hopes of merging the Russian and Belarusian currencies and tax systems, which was not officially put into effect.
+As of 2019, Belarus had 10.4 million people and a gross domestic product of US$80 billion.
+Their exports and imports were imbalanced, imports being at US$33 billion and exports are at US$28.5 billion.
 Their most lucrative export is refined petroleum, which represents 19% of their total exports and crude petroleum being their highest import – mainly from Russia.